fgr1986/rram_multilevel_driver/README.md

 [1] P.-Y. Chen, S. Yu, “Compact modeling of RRAM devices and its applications in 1T1R and 1S1R array design,” IEEE Trans.
 Electron Devices, vol. 62, no. 12, pp. 4022-4028, 2015.

-# CMOS Technology
+## CMOS Technology
-A commertial 40nm technology was used.
+A commercial 40nm technology was used.
-Substitute it with the most convinient one, but take into account that results may vary depending on it.
+Substitute it with the most convenient one, but take into account that results may vary depending on it.
 You must rerun the whole methodology.

 # From the paper submitted to IEEE